tusx/youtube-playlist-scheme/README.md

 Compared to Popular Video Scheme we only need to change two things.
 1. Video ID
 2. From UULP to UULF

+Video ID should be the latest Video id.
 Changing these two will Give you a playlist containing all Videos of given channle ID

 # What if i dont know which video id to use?
-In this Case use any video id from that channle. using random Video id will start the playlist from that video. for example In Recent Video Playlist, Video Id was the second most recent video the playlist will start from number 2.
+In this Case use any video id from that channle. using random Video id will start the playlist from that video. for example In Recent Video Playlist, If Video Id was the second most recent video the playlist will start from number 2.
 In short Playlist conatining random Video ID will Start from the video relitive position in the given playlist.
 Example: https://www.youtube.com/watch?v=jUnckT__yHI&list=UULFCvVpbYRgYjMN7mG7qQN0Pg depending upon when you will visit this link and the recent videos on the channle you will find the video number to chnage.